2005 Arkansas State Indians football team

 The 2005 Arkansas State Indians football team represented Arkansas State University as a member of the Sun Belt Conference the 2005 NCAA Division I-A football season.
 Led by fourth-year head coach Steve Roberts, the Indians finished the season with an overall record of 6–6 and a mark of 5–2 in conference play, sharing the Sun Belt title with Louisiana–Lafayette and Louisiana–Monroe.
 Arkansas State was invited to the New Orleans Bowl, where they lost to Southern Miss.

+The 2005 vacated No Contest against Florida Atlantic was the first scoreless tie since The Oregon "Civil War" game of 1983, with both teams ending the game 0-0 in regulation.
+Florida Atlantic was intercepted and Arkansas State kicked a field goal in their overtime period to initially win the game (but was subsequently vacated).

 A 31-month-long investigation by the NCAA discovered that 31 ineligible athletes in various sports were fielded in several different sports programs at Arkansas State.
 As a result, in 2011, four of the football team's wins from the 2005 season all six victories from the 2006 season were vacated as self-imposed penalties by Arkansas State.